PartnerRobotChallengeVirtual/common-unity/README.md

 # Common Unity Project

-This is a common Unity project for the competition.
+This is a common Unity project for the Partner Robot Challenge (Virtual Space) competition in the World Robot Competition.
 Please make a common unitypackage, and import the unitypackage to Unity projects of each competition.

 ## Prerequisites